Updated on November 13, 2024

 • Wearing protective eye shields.
 When outdoors or sleeping, wear protective eyeshields to avoid accidental injury or exposure to dust, pollen, and other irritants.

 • Attending follow-up visits.
-Follow up-visits ensure close monitoring of the healing process.
+Follow-up visits ensure close monitoring of the healing process.

 How Long Does it Take to Recover From Canthoplasty?

-In addition, changes in your eye’s appearance will become apparent after a few months.
+The scars will disappear with time.
+Additionally, changes in your eye’s appearance will become apparent after a few months.

 Possible Risks and Side Effects